 But let’s carry on with our scenario.
 The crew continues to fatigue.
 Shortly we are beginning to see more and more errors in the work; errors mean more iterations, longer dailies for everyone and longer times to final.
 It’s a snowball effect.
 The worse it gets, the worse it gets.
 My numbers show me that artists on a sustained 10-hour schedule will soon be able to accomplish only about 5.5 hours of task per 11 hours of pay.
 Congratulations to me, I have managed to double the cost of making visual effects and slow down production, exactly the opposite of what I intended.

 If, instead of 10 hour days, we go to 12 hour or 14 hour days, the same thing will happen only quicker.
 We have seen this time and time again over project after project.
 If you’re a seasoned production artist or T.D. you know exactly what I’m talking about.

 So why on earth do people keep running crews on crazy overtime?
 It’s a bit of a mystery.
 The fact is some companies are already taking the hint.
-Some (few) companies in town don’t permit overtime.
-Those companies are doing well.
+Some (few) studios in town don’t permit overtime.
+Those studios are doing well.